Neelith/YahooFinanceApiForNET/README.md

 All you need to do is register at https://www.yahoofinanceapi.com/ , grab an api key and initialize you YahooFinanceApiManager with that key.
 After that you can call your methods and... that's all.
 You just got your market data.

-If you have some bug or improvements to suggest let me know and if this has come in handy feel free to support me.
+If you have some bug or improvements to suggest let me know.